 There are 10% more Canadians concerned about farm animal welfare now than in recent years!
 The Dairy industry abides by the Canadian food inspection (CFIA) guidelines.
 However, there are some practices that are questionable.
-However, thankfully there are Canadian Farms dedicated to raising animals with an ethical Dairy approach.
+But, thankfully there are Canadian Farms dedicated to raising animals with an ethical Dairy approach.
 Support these companies looking to make a difference in the Dairy industry.

 It’s not ethical Dairy if…